PrestaShop/prestashop-specs/content/1.7/back-office/catalog/products/add-edit-v2.md

     - **Unlimited** - Checkbox - A checkbox next to the input Maximum number of downloads, Download link validity, and Expiration date.
 WHEN checked THE the input is disabled and the value of the fields becomes infinite.

   ### Stocks
-The stock section is hidden if Enable stock management is disabled.
+The stock section is hiden if Enable stock management is disabled.

 - **Edit quantity** - See the component on the stock page
 - **Recent stock movements** - See the component on the stock page